vivek0240/gplayforAndroid/Micro-Package.md

 This package is designed for users of legacy devices with small system partitions or those who prefer a minimalistic approach.
-In this package you will find the core Google system base, Google Android Shared Library, Google Play Store, **Google Exchange Services _(replaces stock/AOSP Exchange Services)_**, Face Detection for Media, Face Unlock, Dialer Framework and the following Play Store applications:
+In this package you will find the core Google system base, Google Android Shared Library, Google Play Store, **Google Exchange Services _(replaces stock/AOSP Exchange Services)_**, Face Detection for Media, Dialer Framework and the following Play Store applications:

 * Device Health Services
 * **Gmail**